cevans87/atools/README.md

 Python 3.7+ async-enabled decorators and tools including

 - __memoize__ - a function decorator for sync and async functions that memoizes results.
-- __async_test (coming soon)__ - a test class/function decorator that enables unittest.TestCase
-functions to be async.
+- __async_test_case__ - a test class/function decorator that enables test functions to be async.
-- __DevMock (coming soon)__ - a variant of MagicMock that allows first occurrence of a call to pass through to original code and caches results on filesystem.
-Subsequent calls to DevMock return cached results.

 ## memoize
     Decorates a function call and caches return value for given inputs.

-    This decorator is not thread safe but is safe with concurrent awaits.

     If 'size' is provided, memoize will only retain up to 'size' return values.

     If 'expire' is provided, memoize will only retain return values for up to 'expire' duration.
-      'expire' duration is given in seconds or a string such as '10s', '1m', or '1d1h1m1s' where days, hours, minutes, and seconds are represented by 'd', 'h', 'm', and 's' respectively.
+      'expire' duration is given as a number of seconds or a string such as '10s', '1m', or '1d1h1m1s' where days, hours, minutes, and seconds are represented by 'd', 'h', 'm', and 's' respectively.

     If 'pass_unhashable' is True, memoize will not remember calls that are made with parameters that cannot be hashed instead of raising an exception.